mtzortzi/SpMV_collab/README.md

 1. Create a new folder associated with your model with the ``model.py`` and ``globals.py`` associated with it.
 Also, it is mandatory that your model class inherits the torch.nn.Module class.
 2. Add the corresponding function to run your model in the runner
 3. Add the name of your implemented model in the `models` array in the globals.py file.
-4. Finally in the main program add a hookup to the parameter parser in order to run or load ur model when executing the program.
+4. Then in the main program add a hookup to the parameter parser in order to run or load ur model when executing the program.
+5. Finally add a hookup in the main program to parse if you want to use splitted dataset on implementation and/or cache

 ### Running it on your computer
 ```
-usage: main.py [-h] -m MODEL -s SYSTEM [-l]
+usage: main.py [-h] -m MODEL -s SYSTEM -i IMPLEMENTATION [-c] [-l]

 optional arguments:
   -h, --help            show this help message and exit